c4tom/DreamDevBox/docs/corporate-usage/shared-devilbox-server-in-lan.rst

    * :ref:`howto_add_project_hosts_entry_on_win`

-Share Devilbox CA
+Share DreamDevBox CA
 =================

-The last step to also have valid HTTPS connections on your shared Devilbox server is to copy the CA onto your local machine and import it into your browser or system.
+The last step to also have valid HTTPS connections on your shared DreamDevBox server is to copy the CA onto your local machine and import it into your browser or system.

 .. seealso:: :ref:`setup_valid_https`